ATB Certified Facilitator

 Submit 50 hours of session-practice with others – session’s log table.
 You can choose 25 sessions from the logged practice sessions you have been doing, and add 25 more sessions after you have completed the second round of workshops.

 Submit accreditation for a basic anatomy course.
 Knowledge of the skeleton, muscles, organs and nervous system of the body is indispensable for ATB.

 From the practice you have been doing, choose 15 sessions and submit them as class plans.
 An example of a class plan can be downloaded from the website.

 Write a paper on ATB.
 What is ATB for you?
 How does it affect yourself and your life?
 What do you think or feel ATB can bring to others/to society?

-The ATB Facilitator Certification attests that the person in possession of it is qualified/able to implement ATB programmes, and lead ATB exploratory workshops.
+The ATB Facilitator Certification attests that the person in possession of it is qualified/able to implement ATB programmes, and lead ATB exploratory intensives.
 However, this certification will not qualify the person to train people to become ATB Certified Facilitators; this is done by an ATB Trainer.

 Be aware that Awareness Through the Body does not provide general pedagogical training and if you are not a teacher or a therapist, and want to work with children, you may additionally need to get training in this field.